-Gothic Bat Tattoos
+The Gothic Bat

 While this bat tattoo on the finger isn't what I would normally think of as Gothic, it was just too cool to pass up.
-Placing a bat in this small an area and still being able to see the full body isn't that easy to do, even with limited detail.
+Placing a bat in an area this small and still being able to see the full body isn't that easy to do, even with limited detail.

 Tribal tattoos work with almost any chosen theme, and this one of a bat on the upper back is no exception to that rule.
 I like the way the swirling lines and the pointed ends flow together.

-Here we have an amazing and creative bat tattoo that really embraces a Gothic look.
+Here we have an amazing and creative bat tattoo that really embraces the Gothic look.
 Everything about it drips with creativity in my opinion.
 The wings look great, with sharp points and great shadowing.
 The illusion that the bat is going through the skin is very well done and makes it appear that the skin is rising under the bat.
 Unusually for me, I like the way the combination of black and reddish or purple color complement one another here and create a better design.

 I personally love bats for environmental reasons.
 They fly around at night all the time in the suburbs where I live.
 They get the worst rap, but they are adorable and, you're right, very cool critters.